lapteva059/stock_checker/README.md

 # stock_checker
-Telegram bot that notifies you when products are in stock
+Telegram bot and parser that notifies you when products are in stock